kubevirt/katacoda-scenarios/kubevirt/step1.md

 Deploy KubeVirt operator[^1] using latest KubeVirt version (we query GH api to get latest release available).

-[^1]: An Operator is a method for packaging, deploying and managing Kubernetes applications, read more at [CoreOS Operators](https://coreos.com/operators/)
+[^1] An Operator is a method of packaging, deploying and managing a Kubernetes application.
+A Kubernetes application is an application that is both deployed on Kubernetes and managed using the Kubernetes APIs and kubectl tooling.
+To be able to make the most of Kubernetes, you need a set of cohesive APIs to extend in order to service and manage your applications that run on Kubernetes.
+You can think of Operators as the runtime that manages this type of application on Kubernetes.
+If you want to learn more about Operators you can check the CoreOS Operators website: <https://coreos.com/operators/>

 `export KUBEVIRT_VERSION=$(curl -s https://api.github.com/repos/kubevirt/kubevirt/releases/latest | jq -r .tag_name)
 echo $KUBEVIRT_VERSION`{{execute}}

 `kubectl create -f https://github.com/kubevirt/kubevirt/releases/download/${KUBEVIRT_VERSION}/kubevirt-operator.yaml`{{execute}}

-Provide some initial configuration to enable 'nested' virtualization in our environment.
-To do so, the following command enables 'emulation' to run the VM's as our demo environment is using 'emulated' virtualization.
-(In our environment at Katacoda, we're running inside Virtual Machines, so in order to execute a '2nd' layer of VM inside the VM we need to emulate it.
+We need to enable 'nested' virtualization in our demo environment.
+To do so, we need to run the following command to run the VM's using 'emulated' virtualization.
+(It is a requriment of the environment in Katacoda, we're running kubernetes inside Virtual Machines, so in order to execute a '2nd' layer of VM inside the VM we need to emulate it.
 In production, when using over baremetal this will not be required.)

 `kubectl create configmap kubevirt-config -n kubevirt --from-literal debug.useEmulation=true`{{execute}}